-Series 2011-B: The School had previously entered into a financing arrangement with the City of Palmetto, Florida and Wachovia Bank.
-In December 2007, the City of Palmetto issued \$7,600,000 in Industrial Development Refunding Revenue Bonds, Series 2007-A and Series 2007-B (tax exempt municipal bonds) and sold these bonds to Wachovia Bank.
-Under a promissory note and mortgage agreement, the City of Palmetto loaned the proceeds of the sale to the School to finance additional capital improvements to the school.
-In December 2010, the City of Palmetto issued \$8,250,000 of authorized Industrial Development Revenue Refunding Bonds, Series 2011-B (tax exempt municipal bonds) and sold these bonds to Regions Bank.
-Under a promissory note and mortgage agreement, the City of Palmetto loaned the proceeds of the sale to the School to finance the repayment of the Series 2007-A and Series 2007-B bond series.
-The obligations are secured by the school facilities.
-The City of Palmetto then assigned its rights under the promissory note and mortgage to Regions Bank.
-Interest is applied with a forward-swap fixed interest rate, currently at 5.5% which remains in effect until the maturity date.
-The maturity date of the note is December 30, 2030, and includes a final principal payment of approximately \$1,659,490 on that date.
+Series 2019A: The School entered into a financing arrangement with the City of Palmetto, Florida and BBVA Mortgage Corp. for Bonds that have a maximum issuance amount of \$14,935,000.
+In December 2019, the City of Palmetto issued \$14,935,000 of the authorized Industrial Development Revenue Bonds, Series 2019A (tax exempt municipal bonds) and sold these bonds to BBVA Mortgage Corp.
+Under a promissory note and mortgage agreement, the City of Palmetto loaned the proceeds of the sale to the School to finance the repayment of the Series 2011 Bonds and the 2015 and 2018 Taxable Notes held by Regions Bank and to terminate the associated interest rate swap agreements and costs of issuance.
+The City of Palmetto then assigned its rights under the promissory note and mortgage to BBVA Mortgage Corp.
+The Note was issued at an interest rate of 2.98% for 10 years with a maturity date of December 19, 2030, and includes a final principal payment of approximately \$10,310,382.